Ohio Board of Education set to vote on controversial LGBTQ resolution Wednesday - NewsBreak

 Related

-The Ohio Education Association is urging the Ohio Senate to take up House Bill 497 this fall.
 If passed, the bill will eliminate the mandatory retention of third graders who do not score proficiently on Ohio standardized literacy tests.
-Experts cited data and disparities as why the bill should be passed.
-The post Educators, government officials press for eliminating Ohio’s ‘Third Grade Reading Guarantee’ appeared first on Ohio Capital Journal.

 Lima News